Skip to main content

 Gene Kimmelman Presentations on Europe's Efforts to Regulate Digital Markets

-Gene Kimmelman, a Senior Policy Fellow at the Tobin Center and a Senior Fellow at TAP, delivered two presentations on Europe's efforts to regulate digital markets.
-One of these presentations concerned the European Commission’s Digital Markets Act and the other discussed the UK’s Digital Markets Unit.
+Gene Kimmelman, a Senior Policy Fellow at the Tobin Center and a Senior Fellow at TAP, delivered three presentations on Europe's efforts to regulate digital markets.
+The first two of these presentations concerned the European Commission’s Digital Markets Act, and the third discussed the UK’s Digital Markets Unit.
 Slides for these presentations can be found below.

 Letter in support of the American Innovation and Choice Online Act